kevinGodell/mp4frag/readme.md

     }
 });
 ```
+See it in use @ https://github.com/kevinGodell/mse-live-player/blob/master/compare.js
-## Example 2: *Create a buffer of past video to store for later recording:*
+## Example 2: *Create a buffer of past video to store for later recording*

 ```
 const { spawn } = require('child_process');